vianarafael/codechrono/README.md

-# 🧠 CodeChrono isn’t just for estimates — it’s your personal feedback loop.
-Know where your time goes.
-Learn to go faster.
+#  CodeChrono helps you estimate how long software tasks will take — based on how long you actually take to build them.

 A local LLM-powered dev session logger that watches your terminal, code changes, and app focus — then summarizes what you worked on.